gilesbradshaw/plat/public/scripts/components/product/readme.md

 #product component

-Allows selection from a list of product then displays that product
+Allows selection from a list of products then displays that product